noelthomas28/2022Fall_projects/README.md

-#Group 5: Examination of Health Data Breaches Study
+# Group 5: Examination of Health Data Breaches Study

-###Ivory Chorng, Noel Thomas
+### Ivory Chorng, Noel Thomas

-We looked at a study on data breaches in the United States (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4272442/) and wanted to improve it.
-The author’s data was acquired from the U.S. Department of Health and Human Service, Office for Civil Rights (https://ocrportal.hhs.gov/ocr/breach/breach_report.jsf Links to an external site.).
+We looked at a study on data breaches in the United States [[Link]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4272442/) and wanted to improve it.
+The author’s data was acquired from the U.S. Department of Health and Human Service, Office for Civil Rights [[Link]](https://ocrportal.hhs.gov/ocr/breach/breach_report.jsf).
 The page includes breaches reported within the last 24 months (when the study was done, which is 2013) that are currently under investigation by the Office for Civil Rights.